 Discover below how the European edition has become a benchmark for Direct-to-Device (D2D) connectivity policy dialogue, and how this new edition aims to extend that success by creating a key platform for forward-looking, impactful discussion in the Americas.

-Taking place in Washington, D.C. on December 9th, 2025 the inaugural Americas Space Forum will bring together stakeholders from across the Americas to shape the future of the space ecosystem across the region.
+Taking place in Washington, D.C. on December 9th, 2025 the inaugural Americas Space Forum brought together stakeholders from across the Americas to shape the future of the space ecosystem across the region.
 Find out more at americasspaceforum.com.

 Forum Global specialises in the organisation of policy-focused conferences on a global level.